MaxArt2501/p-slides/readme.md

 - getting `slides.length` of the parent deck element;
 - using [`sibling-count()`](https://developer.mozilla.org/en-US/docs/Web/CSS/sibling-count) - only where supported and
-  only if all the slides are actually children of the same element.
+  only if all the slides are the only children of the same element.

 If you're providing your own styles for the presentation, remember it's important to not set `display: none` on hidden slides, because such elements don't affect counters.